-The Men Who Explain Miracles is a podcast with a focus on impossible crimes in fiction, staffed by myself and Dan from The Reader is Warned, recorded in my front room, and posted here roughly every two months.
+The Men Who Explain Miracles was a podcast with a focus on impossible crimes in fiction, staffed by myself and Dan from The Reader is Warned, which I have a feeling has run its course now.

-This page will serve as a record of every episode to date, with a brief introduction and the relevant audio link(s); if you wish to read any more about each episode, click on the title to be taken to the original post on this blog (where it exists — the first few episodes were posted on SoundCloud before we started to run out of space and hosting them on WordPress turned out more financially viable).
+This page will serve as a record the episodes, with a brief introduction and the relevant audio link(s); if you wish to read any more about each episode, click on the title to be taken to the original post on this blog (where it exists — the first few episodes were posted on SoundCloud before we started to run out of space and hosting them on WordPress turned out more financially viable).

 Apologies for the occasional changes in appearance; WordPress, for reasons known only to itself, has a habit of deleting my HTML tags and ruining the formatting.